8 Best FREE Things to Do in London in 2025

 The impressive Natural History Museum features a variety of dinosaur skeletons as well as plant, animal, and mineral specimens.

-It was initially a department of the British Museum when the first donation of specimens was made in the mid 1700s.
+When the first donation of specimens was made in the mid 1700s, natural history was initially a just department of the British Museum.
 However, as the department grew, a separate building was established and the department split from the British Museum to become its own independent museum as we know it today.

 Sir Joseph Banks: the botanist who came to Australia with Captain Cook.
 Bankstown and the Banksia flower are named after him.

-I personally loved looking at the little bugs and rocks in the ‘Earth’s Treasury’ gallery.
-I spent about 1-2 hours exploring this museum.
+I also loved looking at the little bugs and rocks in the ‘Earth’s Treasury’ gallery.

-Read: How to Use the London Tube Like a Local
+Read: How to Use the London Tube Like a PRO!

 Cromwell Rd, London SW7 2RL, United Kingdom